gparrello/blog/_posts/2020-6-6-hookup-culture.md

 title: Hookup Culture
 ---

-In the immediate aftermath of the birth control pill there was the idea that sex could now be decontextualized, I would say.
+In the immediate aftermath of the birth control pill there was the idea that sex could now be decontextualized.
 First of all that it could occur in the absence of permanent relationships, let's say; and that that would be an OK thing.
 And that it could also be something that could be done casually for recreation and without guilt.

 I don't think any of those things are true.
 I don't think there's any evidence that they are true.
 I think they are dangerous delusions, actually.